minio/docs/source/lifecycle-management/lifecycle-management-overview.rst

 .. todo: Diagram of MinIO Expiration

-Use :mc-cmd-option:`mc ilm add expiry-days` to expire objects after a specified number of calendar days.
+Use :mc-cmd:`mc ilm add --expiry-days` to expire objects after a specified number of calendar days.

 For buckets with :ref:`replication <minio-bucket-replication>` configured, MinIO